AdobeDocs/experience-manager-65.en/help/forms/developing/rendering-forms-html.md

 ---
 title: Rendering Forms as HTML
 description: Use the Forms service to render forms as HTML in response to an HTTP request from a web browser.
-You can use the Java API and Web Service API to render forms as HTML.
+You can use the Java&trade; API and Web Service API to render forms as HTML.
 contentOwner: admin
 content-type: reference
 geptopics: SG_AEMFORMS/categories/rendering_forms
 products: SG_EXPERIENCEMANAGER/6.5/FORMS
 topic-tags: operations
 role: Developer
 exl-id: e6887e45-a472-41d4-9620-c56fd5b72b4c
 solution: Experience Manager, Experience Manager Forms